-Northern lights Sligo tonight
+Northern lights in Sligo tonight

 Kp 1 is well below the Kp 4–5 threshold needed for aurora to be visible from Sligo.